irenecelebrin/computer-infrastructure/README.md

 # Computer Infrastructure

-Course project for the course **Computer Infrastructure** - Higher Diploma in Science in Computing in Data Analytics, ATU Galway Mayo (IE).
+Project for the course **Computer Infrastructure** - Higher Diploma in Science in Computing in Data Analytics, ATU Galway Mayo (IE).

 ## About this repository